rickithadi/bigduckmusic.com/src/pages/features/2020-10-18-weekly-picks-18th-october-2020.md

 #### ***“Robots”***

-**michigan/missinghim / Where Are The Fruits?**
+**Robots / Where Are The Fruits?**

 ![Robots - lewloh](https://res.cloudinary.com/ddomozydd/image/upload/v1603022792/lewloh800_fiwxpx.jpg "Robots - lewloh")

 \-

-In anticipation for his upcoming full-length album entitled *michigan/missinghim*, singer-songwriter Lewis Loh, recently rechristened lewloh, and formerly known as LEW, has dropped his first single *Robots*.
+*Robots* is the latest single from singer-songwriter Lewis Loh, recently rechristened lewloh, and formerly known as LEW.
 With lewloh’s prior output ranking amongst the best works made by Singaporean singer-songwriters in recent memory (namely the gorgeous 2019’s *[Red Flags EP](https://open.spotify.com/album/7wo7srfbSwXff3Li23vu9E?si=oLiOHMxGQNSmJ5orw6PMWQ)* and his debut album, *[Lullacry](https://open.spotify.com/album/6vHxwpxlxCyauOF8UtRjlU?si=4S8teMBATO-ihaiQ60BE0Q)*), *Robots* unfortunately falls short of the lofty standards set by these previous releases.
 Sadly, it’s somewhat of a step back.

 On Robots, lewloh tackles issues regarding upbringing and societal expectations through the lens of the traditional Asian family dynamic, with a stripped-down performance consisting of just his acoustic guitar and voice.
 The track excels in terms of its musicality.
 Its tastefully barebones production helps empower lewloh’s powerfully impassioned vocal performance, as the sparse, lush guitars that color the track help add to its emotional potency.
 On the sonic end, *Robots* uses its simplicity to its advantage, making for a comprehensively pleasant and satisfying listening experience.